Changing Trades and Training, Part 3 of the Libraries Plan

 Key figures on territorial library staff and their training practice

 These 2022 key figures, co-published by the Ministry of Culture and the CNFPT, aim to provide up-to-date data on the profession and on its access to training.
-It also includes elements allowing each library to situate itself in the national landscape.
+They also include elements allowing each library to situate itself in the national landscape.

 This document consists of three parts: